ibm-cloud-docs/codeengine/getting-started-with-iter8.md

 **Example output**

-If you do not see output similar to the following example, you may need to wait a little longer and try the command in Step 5 again.
+If you do not see output similar to the following example, you may need to wait a little longer and try the previous command again.
 The objectives section reports if your application is satisfying the specified SLOs.
 The metrics section reports the metrics observed for your application by Iter8.

 ```
 ****** Overview ******